conorbranagan/thecollegesound-chef/README.md

    $ ssh-keygen -t rsa -b 4096 -f ~/.ssh/tcs-chef

-2. Add that key to the Bitbucket or Github account that's storing the code.
+2. Add that key to the Github account that's storing the code.

 3. Install any necessary dependencies: Virtualbox, Vagrant.

-4. Run `vagrant up` to provision the environment.

-## Before production deploy.
-(TODO: Update some of these steps.)

-- Add/update the deploy target name to match what's in your local ~/.ssh/conf

-- Add the ssh public key of the new host to the `authorized_keys` template.
-This is so the `git clone username@localhost:/srv/...` will work as expected.

-- (Optionally) dump the latest DB using the `dump_db.sh` script in the `scripts` folder and place the dump file `tcs_dump.sql` in the home directory so it can be loaded into the database.

-## After the deploy

-- Re-load the Music DB from the latest Discogs dump found at [http://www.discogs.com/data/](http://www.discogs.com/data/)

-- !!
-Make sure stuff works !!

-- Point the DNS to the new server.